Traugott König

 Traugott König (born 22 September 1934 in Bunzlau; died 9 July 1991 in Frankfurt am Main) was a German translator.

 Life

 Traugott König was the son of a pastor.
 He attended high school in the GDR and later studied Romance languages and philosophy at the Free University of Berlin.
 From 1970 onwards, he lived in Frankfurt am Main.

 Traugott König translated literary and philosophical texts from French since the 1960s.
 He was the editor of the German complete edition of Jean-Paul Sartre's works, which also included König's major works, the translations of Sartre's The Family Idiot – Gustave Flaubert, 1821-57, and Being and Nothingness.
 In 1978, Traugott König received the Helmut M. Braem Translation Prize for his translations of Sartre.
-In July 1987, he organized the highly successful international congress on Sartre at Frankfurt University, and in 1988 he received the Johann Heinrich Voß Prize from the German Academy for Language and Literature in Darmstadt.
+In July 1987, he organized the highly successful international congress on Sartre at Frankfurt University, and in 1988 he was awarded the Johann Heinrich Voß Prize by the German Academy for Language and Literature in Darmstadt.